atmcq/resume/README.md

 ## Repository Contents

 This repository contains my CV in LaTeX format.
 The PDF is automatically built and deployed to GitHub Pages.
+It uses a slightly modified version of [Ethan's Resume Template](https://github.com/necusjz/resume.tex) by [necusjz](https://github.com/necusjz).

 - `main.tex` — LaTeX source for the CV
 - `main.pdf` — Compiled PDF (auto-generated via GitHub Actions)